 - Be able to communicate effectively with prospective residents – as well as the community team.

-Here are 8 of the top leasing agent skills that can help take a decent leasing agent to the top of their field.
+Here are eight of the top leasing agent skills that can help you perform at a higher rate.

 Embrace the Latest Technology